DoDAO-io/dodao-aave-guides/generated/markdown/aave-risk-management.md

 Following are the risks associated with the addition of tokens -

+### Increase in gas price
+Adding of a new token can lead to increase in gas prices for most of the protocol operations.
+So it's important to know the impact on the protocol.

 ### The protocol risk of insolvency
   Adding a new token involves the risk of insolvency.
 While adding new tokens the Aave Community considers the following important points -
     1. Only the assets with best risk profiles should be supported as collateral
-    2. Riskier assets should only be enabled as collateral in Isolation _mode_
+    2. Riskier assets should only be enabled as collateral in isolation mode
-    3. New assets with higher risk and lower liquidity should be only considered listed in Isolation _mode_ (for both borrow and collateral use)
+    3. New assets with higher risk and lower liquidity should be only considered listed in Isolation mode (for both borrow and collateral use)

 ### Centralisation risk
 A centralized asset accepted as collateral exposes the protocol to centralization risk.
 The single point of failure